kubetail-org/kubetail/README.md

 ### Option 3: kubectl auth-proxy

-If you've enabled `auth-mode: token`, then we recommend accessing the dashboard with the kubectl [auth-proxy plugin](https://github.com/int128/kauthproxy) which will automatically obtain an access token and add it to the HTTP headers when you access the service:
+If you've enabled `auth-mode: token`, then we recommend accessing the dashboard with the kubectl [auth-proxy plugin](https://github.com/int128/kauthproxy) which will automatically obtain an access token locally and add it to the HTTP headers when you make requests to the kubetail service:

 ```sh
 kubectl auth-proxy -n kubetail http://kubetail.svc